The64thGamer/cheeseepedia/content/3nb30nyd3pswntpj/content.md

-**December 2012** is the Holiday show released November 26, 2012, featuring the nine songs from {{< wiki-link "Holiday 2002" >}} with their vocals re-recorded by Jaret Reddick, along with rerecorded instrumentals.
+**December 2012** is the Holiday show released November 26, 2012, featuring the nine songs from [Holiday 2002] with their vocals re-recorded by Jaret Reddick, along with rerecorded instrumentals.

 ## Show List